XueZhaoWang518/insomnia/packages/insomnia-smoke-test/tests/MAINTEST-README.md

 ## Design Considerations

-This workflow focuses on realistic user paths (create/configure/send, import from file, invalid import feedback, and common error states) while keeping selectors stable across UI changes.
-It favors UI-driven flows over API shortcuts to validate end-to-end behavior, but limits scope to a few representative requests to keep runtime reasonable.
+These tests are end-to-end automation, which is at the top of the testing pyramid.
+Because E2E coverage is higher cost, detailed behaviors are left to lower-level tests (component, integration).
+The scenarios here prioritize user journeys across key flows (create/configure/send, imports, error recovery, environment resolution) while keeping selectors stable and scope limited to representative paths.

 ## Assumptions

 - The smoke-test server is available at the configured webServer URL and provides `/echo` and `/validate-request`.
 - The import modal supports file-based imports via the `import-file-input` control.
 - Environment editing is available in table mode via "Manage Environments".
+- Request URL templates resolve environment variables (e.g. `{{ base_url }}`) before sending.

 ## Trade-offs